downingbots/ALSET/README.md

 of unrewarding moves), as is dropping the cube in a box.
 Also, there's no continuous scoreboard accumulating tons of rewards/penaties as you might have on a video game.

+DQN can be computed after the final reward.
+For a game like chess, there's only one reward based upon who won the game.
+Then, the reward is spread out over the preceeding moves.
+So, the reward before the checkmate is 99% of the final reward.
+The 3rd to last reward is .99 * .99 * final_reward, etc.  A neural
+net is then trained based over many games using the chess board states and the associated spread-out rewards to predict the quality (or Q-value) of each next move.
+DQN also uses an experience replay buffer that intermix the acting and learning phases of RL.
+DDQN is an evolution of the DQN algorithm that addresses various technical deficiencies of DQN.

+The SIRjetbot software allows intermediate rewards to be assigned.
+For DQN, minor penalties are assigned for each move to encourage learning more efficient actions.

 Here's Sir_jetbot1 running the phase1 tabletop (2x speed):
 https://youtu.be/QVFHAMyEyaI